 \section{MESA Models of Nova Outbursts}

-In Paper~I, we presented CO nova outburst MESA models for a number of initial CO WD masses and temperatures (luminosities).
-For completeness we include CO nova burst models here as well and then present the new ONe nova models.
+In Paper~I, we presented MESA models of CO nova outbursts for a number of initial CO WD masses and temperatures (luminosities).
+For completeness, we include some of the CO nova outburst models here as well, and then present the new ONe nova models.
 The nucleosynthesis in both model families is then analysed using the NuGrid tools.